eberharf/cfl/docs/source/cfl_intro.md

 The image below provides a visual overview of the inputs and outputs of each step of CFL.

 .. image:: img/CFLpipeline.png
-  :width: 800
+   :width: 800px
    :alt: Overview of CFL pipeline

-..
+   :align: center